maxloopinmok/weekly-report/36 - 2023 Monday April 17 to Sunday April 23.md

-As of Tuesday 4.30pm this week, I have worked on the following:
+As of Sunday 11.15pm this week, I have worked on the following:

 # Primary Task:
 - To learn how to do better programming and researching to support and contribute to our projects.

-## Seven Subtasks:
+## Nine Subtasks:

 ### 1) Attend the Mirdin course on Monday at 11am and 10am on alternating weeks over a few months.
 Actions:
 - In progress.
+- I attended the Mirdin Unit 4 tutorial at 10am on Monday.
+- I tried to read some of the relevant readings and have tried the exercises and drills until "The Equational Reasoning Drill".
+I have yet to do "Mechanical Refactoring", "Hidden Coupling Drill", and "Case Study: A Tale of Two Parsers".
 - Some relevant links:
     - https://advanced-software-design.disco.co/p/advanced-software-design-feb-2023/dashboard
     - https://app.slack.com/client/T9F5D6U4R/C04MPE8AULX